Neue Wache in Berlin

 The Neue Wache is an impressive neoclassical building located on Unter den Linden, Berlin’s main thoroughfare.
 It has a striking façade with a portico with Doric columns.

 King Frederick William III of Prussia instructed the construction of the new guardhouse in front of his palace.
 In 1931, the edifice was remodeled as a memorial for the victims of World War I. In 1960, it became a place to commemorate the victims of the German Fascism.
-Nowadays, it pays tributes to all the victims of war and dictatorship.
+Nowadays, it pays tribute to all the victims of war and dictatorship.

 The Neue Wache was remodeled on several occasions since its inauguration in the early nineteenth century.
-East Germany placed an eternal flame in the center of the hall in 1960, and the relics of an Unknown Soldier were kept here.
+East Germany placed an eternal flame in the center of the hall in 1960, and the relics of an Unknown Soldier were kept there.

 The building houses a touching statue by Käthe Kollwitz that depicts a woman holding her dead son in her arms.